CyberT33N/next.js-cheat-sheet/README.md

 ## Dynamic metadata object
 - We define the generateMetadata function for this case
+- You can not export the generateMetadata function and the default metadata together
 ```javascript
 import { Metadata } from 'next'